iterasdev/peppol-py/README.md

 The implementation makes use of [xmlsec] for signing and encryption.
 Version 1.3 is needed for the rsa oaep aes128 gcm encryption used in peppol.
-The python bindings are not working with that version so we use xmlsec 1.3 as an external binary.
+Debian is still using 1.2 in both stable and unstable as of 5/6 2025 so we use xmlsec 1.3 as an external binary.

 The protocol *should* be relatively simple:
  - Generate a transfer document with: